Item Glossary

 • D4DJ: Multimedia franchise created by Bushiroad, this focuses on the DJ aspect of music.
 A few LL seiyuu are in D4DJ in different units

-• Dekimasen: Term mainly used by the LL community to refer to the loss of a lottery round.
+• Dekimasen: Term normally used by the LL community to refer to the loss of a lottery round.

 E